 Access to production systems at Amplify is restricted to a limited set of internal Amplify users to support technical infrastructure, troubleshoot customer issues, or other purposes authorized by the district.
 In addition, Amplify is completing implementation of two-factor authentication methods for access to all production systems.
 Two-factor authentication involves a combination of something only the user knows and something only the user can access.
 For example, two-factor authentication for administrative access could involve entering a password as well as entering a one-time passcode sent via text message to the administrator’s mobile phone.
 The use of two-factor authentication reduces the possibility that an unauthorized individual could use a compromised password to access a system.

 Network filtering technologies are used to ensure that production environments with student personal information are properly segmented from the rest of the network.
 Production environments only have limited external access to enable customers to use our web interfaces and other services.
 In addition, Amplify uses firewalls to ensure that development servers have no access to production environments.

 Other measures that Amplify takes to secure its operational environment include system monitoring to detect anomalous activity that could indicate potential attacks and breaches.

 At Amplify, we believe that protecting student personal information is the responsibility of all employees.
-We implemented a comprehensive information security training program that all employees undergo upon initial hire, with an annual refresh training.
+We implemented a comprehensive information security training program that all employees undergo upon initial hire, with an annual refresher training.
 We also provide information security training and annual social engineering tests for specific departments based on role.